Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Applications to traffic model analysis

-As usual in the mathematical literature, in the following we will define implicitly assuming that the maximal density $\rhomax$ and the maximal velocity of vehicles are normalized and equal to 1.
+implicitly assuming that the maximal density and the maximal velocity of vehicles are normalized and equal to 1.
 This is done for simplicity, since a qualitative analysis is sufficient to highlight the differences among the GWDs.
+In Test 4, instead, we consider real-like parameters.